GCSE and IGCSE specs

 The GCSE exam consists of three papers, all the same Tier and each 90 minutes in length.
 For AQA and Edexcel, Paper 1 must be completed without the use of a calculator, but calculators are allowed for Papers 2 and 3.
 For OCR it’s Paper 2 that’s non-calculator.
 (For information on which calculators are appropriate for both the GCSE and IGCSE exams, take a look at my Clueless about Calculators? blog post.)
 The main GCSE exam sitting is in May/June, with a resit opportunity in November.

-The IGCSE exam (4MA1) consists of only two papers, each of 2 hours in duration and normally sat at the same time as GCSE Papers 1 and 2 in May/June.
+The IGCSE exam (4MA1) consists of only two papers, each of 2 hours in duration and normally sat at the same time as GCSE Papers 1 and 2.
 Again, you can’t mix Tiers.
 A calculator is permitted for both papers.
-Until 2023, the Edexcel IGCSE could also be taken in January, but from November 2023 it’s been brought into line with the other exam boards, with sittings in November and May/June.
+Until 2023, the Edexcel IGCSE could also be taken in January, but starting in November 2023 it’s been brought into line with the other exam boards, with sittings in November and May/June.

 For GCSE, the student is expected to learn most of the necessary formulae, but for IGCSE, a formula sheet is provided at the front of the paper.